Skip to main content

 How can I stay informed?

 Bookmark this page—we’ll post updates as they become available.
-You’re also welcome to attend upcoming LTWD Board of Directors or Town of Firestone Board of Trustees meetings and participate during public comment.
+You’re also welcome to attend upcoming LTWD Board of Directors meetings and participate during public comment.

 What’s next?